These 5 Businesses Succeeded at Branding With Live Video

 Pretty amazing, right?
 With numbers like that, it’s no surprise that more and more people are adopting this tool.

 You’re probably aware of the surge in popularity of personal live video applications.
 Apps are free, easy to use, and can reach an already established social media audience.
-Nonetheless, most pro users prefer dedicated live streaming video hosts.
-Here’s why organizations and businesses prefer these platforms:
+Nonetheless, most pro users prefer dedicated live-streaming video hosts.
+Here’s why organizations and businesses prefer these platforms for streaming video branding content:

 1. Advanced features